ldtteam/minecolonies/README.md

 #### Compile MineColonies (Command-line)
-1. Navigate to the MineColonies folder, and run a `dir` to make sure the build.gradle file is where you expect it to be.
+1. Navigate to the MineColonies folder, and run a `dir` to make sure the `build.gradle` file is where you expect it to be.
 2. Execute `gradlew build`.
 This first sets up Forge and downloads the necessary libraries to build MineColonies, be patient as this may take a while.
     * If you did everything right, `BUILD SUCCESSFUL` will be displayed after it finishes.
     * If you see `BUILD FAILED`, check the error output (it should be right around `BUILD FAILED`), fix everything (if possible), and try again.
 3. Go to `basefolder\MineColonies\build\libs`.
     *  You should see a `.jar` file named `MineColonies-universal-null.jar`.
-4. Copy the jar into your Minecraft mods folder, and you are done! (~/.minecraft/mods on Linux)
+4. Copy the jar into your Minecraft `mods` folder, and you are done! (`~/.minecraft/mods` on Linux)
 5. Alternatively, you can also run `./gradlew runClient` to start Minecraft with this jar.

 #### Compile MineColonies (Intellij)
-1. Right click the build.gradle file, or the background of the folder it's in, and select Open Folder as Intellij Project.
+1. Right click the `build.gradle` file, or the background of the folder it's in, and select `Open Folder as Intellij Project`.
 2. Select auto import and make sure a valid gradle and jvm is selected.

 ![](https://i.imgur.com/ewccjDZ.png)

 3. This will prepare some of the libraries used by Forge.
-4. Click View -> Tool Windows -> Gradle
+4. Click `View → Tool Windows → Gradle`
-5. In the Gradle View, expand the options to Tasks -> fg_runs
+5. In the Gradle View, expand the options to `Tasks → fg_runs`

 ![](https://i.imgur.com/34H45Tb.png)

 6. Click the small refresh symbol in the upper left of the gradle view.
 This sets up Forge and downloads the necessary libraries to build MineColonies.
-7. Execute genIntellijRuns and restart intellij.
+7. Execute `genIntellijRuns` and restart intellij.
 8. You will see a Minecraft Client and Server startup configuration in the top right, next to the green "start" button.
 9. Execute it with your username as a program argument to have always the same name ingame.

 ![](https://i.imgur.com/vDvyNN5.png)

 10. If it doesn't start and throw a lot of errors, try another refresh, this often does wonders.
 11. If you want to produce a running jar, execute the `build` task.
-This will result in a runnable jar file in basefolder\MineColonies\build\libs.
+This will result in a runnable jar file in `basefolder\MineColonies\build\libs`.

 ##### Trouble shooting
 If gradle synchronization fails make sure:
-1. `File -> Project structure -> Project -> Project SDK` is set to your installed JDK version.
+1. `File → Project structure → Project → Project SDK` is set to your installed JDK version.
-2. `File -> Settings -> Build, Execution, Deployment -> Build Tools -> Gradle -> Gradle JVM` is set to your installed JDK version.
+2. `File → Settings → Build, Execution, Deployment → Build Tools → Gradle → Gradle JVM` is set to your installed JDK version.

 #### Updating Your Repository
 In order to get the most up-to-date builds, you'll have to periodically update your local repository.